-I,, have read and understand the substa College.
-I grant permission for drug and alcohol testing of myself and ack I grant permission for the laboratory facility to release lab results to Miss I understand that I am responsible for providing written documentation for that I am taking that could be positively identified in a drug profile. from my physician regarding controlled substances Student Signature Date
+I, , have read and understand the substance use policy of Mississippi Delta Community College.
+I grant permission for drug and alcohol testing of myself and acknowledge consent by this signature affixed hereto.
+I grant permission for the laboratory facility to release lab results to Mississippi Delta Community College.